robjg/oddjob/README.txt

   need to test for READY?
 - Check needs a way of checking a property isn't set.
 A null flag maybe.
 - If job should work on asynchronous completion of a job.
-- Allow mirror to mirror an entire hierarchy of jobs.
 - Need better protection from exceptions in the DetailModel.setSelectedContext method.
 - Document State better in the user guide.
 Include why structural jobs COMPLETE when they have no child because editing a node involves removing it and re-adding it.
-- Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
 - Support annotations for ArooaLifeCycle Methods in Oddjob.

 Deferred to A Later Version
 ---------------------------
+- Allow pasting and dragging Oddjobs onto the startup panel of Oddjob Explorer.
 - Use a ServerSide files system for choosing files on server component designer forms.
 - Add Security to the WebApp (with a Read Only role).